Skip to main content

 note

-These offline commands are run by creating a Dremio Admin pod with the Dremio image and mounting the master-coordinator pod's persistent volume.
+To run these offline commands, create a Dremio Admin pod with the Dremio image and mount the master-coordinator pod's persistent volume:

 kubectl exec -it dremio-admin -- bash